 The proponents expressed significant concerns with the extension of the time period.
 First, the proponents believed the extension would be likely to obstruct the court's ability to meet timely disposition of trial standards and, ultimately, result in an increase in cases removed from mandated arbitration by court order.
 The proponents indicated that, in the Clackamas County Circuit Court, civil settlement conferences are scheduled after the arbitration is completed and 30 days prior to trial.
 This process ensures that a pending arbitration award does not neutralize the incentive to negotiate a settlement, while also providing the parties with sufficient time to prepare for trial.
-The proponents were concerned that injecting a potential three-week delay into this process would either compress the parties' pre-arbitration.
+The proponents were concerned that injecting a potential three-week delay into this process would either compress the parties' pre-arbitration timeline or result in an increase in the number of cases exempted from arbitration.
 Additionally, the proponents viewed the extension of time as unnecessary, indicating that experienced arbitrators did not have difficulty meeting the prior deadlines.